Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Abstract

 \section{Abstract}

-Magnetic fields regulate black hole (BH) accretion, governing both the inflow and outflow dynamics.
-When a BH becomes saturated with large-scale vertical magnetic flux, it enters a magnetically-arrested disk (MAD) state.
-The dynamically-important BH magnetic flux powers highly efficient relativistic outflows (or jets) and sporadically erupts from the BH into the disk midplane.
-Here we explore the evolution of MADs when the BH and gas angular momentum are misaligned, which is expected to be more common.
-Using numerical simulations, we find that jets from rapidly spinning, prograde BHs force the inner accretion flow into alignment with the BH spin via the magneto-spin alignment mechanism for disks initially misaligned at $\mathcal{T}\lesssim60^{\circ}$.
-Extremely misaligned MAD disks, on the other hand, exhibit intermittent jets that blow out parts of the disk to $\approx 100$ gravitational radii before collapsing, leaving behind hot cavities and magnetized filaments.
-These intermittent jet mechanism forms a mini-feedback cycle and could explain some cases of X-ray and radio quasi-periodic eruptions observed in dim AGN.
-Further, we find that (i) for BHs with low power jets, the BH spin and initial disk tilt angle changes the amount of horizon magnetic flux, and (ii) geometrically-thick, misaligned accretion flows do not undergo sustained Lense-Thirring (LT) precession.
-Thereby, we suggest that low-luminosity accreting BHs ($\dot{M}\ll 10^{-3} \dot{M}_{\rm Edd}$) are not likely to exhibit quasi-periodic oscillations in lightcurves due to LT precession, in agreement with observations of BH X-ray binaries and AGN in the low-hard/quiescent state.
-Instead, we suggest that magnetic flux eruptions can mimic precession-like motion, such as observed in the M87 jet, by driving large-scale surface waves in the jets.
+Magnetic fields regulate black hole (BH) accretion, governing both inflow and outflow dynamics.
+When a BH accumulates substantial vertical magnetic flux, it enters the magnetically arrested disk (MAD) state, where dynamically important fields power jets and trigger disk eruptions.
+We investigate MAD evolution when the BH spin and disk angular momentum are misaligned, a likely scenario in many BH systems.
+Using numerical simulations, we show that jets from rapidly spinning, prograde BHs realign the inner disk via the magneto-spin alignment mechanism for initial tilts up to $\mathcal{T} \lesssim 60^\circ$.
+Larger tilts lead to intermittent jets that disrupt the disk out to $r\gtrsim100$ gravitational radii, creating hot cavities and magnetized filaments.
+These episodic jets form a mini$-$feedback loop and may explain quasiperiodic X-ray and radio flares observed in low-luminosity active galaxies.
+We also find that (i) BH spin and disk tilt influence the amount of magnetic flux accumulated at the horizon, and (ii) large-scale, thick, misaligned accretion flows do not exhibit sustained Lense$-$Thirring (LT) precession.
+This suggests that slowly accreting BHs ($\dot{M} \ll 10^{-3} \dot{M}_{\rm Edd}$) are unlikely to show lightcurve quasiperiodic oscillations from LT precession, consistent with observations.
+Instead, magnetic flux eruptions drive jet wobbling and lateral motion, offering an alternative explanation for phenomena such as the M87 jet’s apparent precession and rapid swings in blazar jet orientation.